JoergM/consul-examples/dns/README.md

 ## Starting Consul

-There is a config file located in this Directory.
-So simply:
+There is a config file located in this Directory and a script that starts consul with the correct parameters.
+So simple type:

 ```
-sudo consul agent -config-file consul.json
+./start_consul.sh
 ```

-sudo is necessary to start DNS on port 53.
+You will be asked for your password.
+This is because consul is started using sudo.
+This is necessary to start DNS on port 53.

 ## Query DNS